versten1uk/new-arch-spike/ARCHITECTURE.md

 2. **Module wrappers are THIN** - just adapters to JavaScript
 3. **ModuleInterop is STATELESS** - just a facade for routing calls
 4. **NO REFLECTION** - compile-time safety with direct imports
-5. **Unit testable** - Core classes can be tested without React Native

 ---